 That was a massive amount of money in those days.
 For comparison, total government spending in The Netherlands in 1933 was about fl 572 mln (€ 260 mln).

 How Was Flevoland Created?

 Land reclamation is something that the Dutch had done for centuries already.
 However, the land reclamation in the IJsselmeer took a much larger scale.
-More than 2400 km2 of land was reclaimed from the IJsselmeer, making it the world’s largest land reclamation project ever performed.
+More than 2400 km2 of land was reclaimed from the IJsselmeer, making it the world’s largest land reclamation project ever.

-As a comparison, the reclamation of land in the first large-scale land reclamation project in the 17th century, the Beemster polder, led to 70 km2 of new land.
+In comparison, land reclamation in the first large-scale land reclamation project in the 17th century, the Beemster Polder, led to 70 km2 of new land.
 The largest project in the 19th century, the reclamation of the Haarlemmermeer polder, created 170 km2 of new land.

 Hence, land reclamation in IJsselmeer was much more extensive, and it took decades to conclude these projects.
 Nowadays, nearly 0,5 mln people live on this newly reclaimed land, and the new area is also extensively used for agriculture.
 Many farmers from the country’s west moved to this newly created land.
 Moving the farmers freed up precious ground in the western part of the country for houses, roads, and factories.

 The video below provides an excellent explanation of how land reclamation occurs in practice.
 This video has been viewed more than one million times on Youtube.